G-1X48L403S6

 Mildmay Kenya's logo

-In 2024, Mildmay International’s projects were transferred to the local Board, making Mildmay Kenya fully independent - while Mildmay UK continues to support existing projects with your help.
+In 2024, Mildmay International’s projects were transferred to the local Trustee Board, and Mildmay Kenya became a fully independent organisation.

 HIV in Kenya